 - 1. If you are currently editing the script you want to test, save it by clicking on the Save button underneath the editor. - 2.
-Do one of the following: - In the Script Editor toolbar, click on the 🔘 Set Target button.
+Do one of the following:

+- In the top-left corner of the Script Editor, click on the